chulminy/AE_ENVE_GEOE_121/README.md

 	* On Monday (Jan 10, 17, 24): 10:00 ~ 11:00 am, 1:30 ~ 3:00 pm
 	* On Tuesday (Jan 11, 18, 25): 11:30 am ~ 12:30 pm
 	* On Thursday (Jan 6, 13): 3:00 ~ 5:00 pm
 * TA will give a Q1 review session on Jan 20 at 1:30 ~ 3:00 pm using a MS team meeting like live lecture.
+* Asking questions during this live help session is recognized as a participation mark for the first month (January).
 * We will have Quiz 1 on Jan 27 online.
 We will give you more detailed direction late.

 ## Fair Contingencies for Emergency Remote Teaching